OutfitGen

 Can I use free AI photo tools commercially?

 Adobe Firefly is the safest commercial option because Adobe trained it on licensed data and indemnifies enterprise users.
 OutfitGen's paid Pro tier includes commercial use rights; the free tier is for personal use.
-Krea AI and remove.bg allow commercial use on paid plans.
+Krea AI and remove.bg allow commercial use on paid plans, and Photoroom's free plan excludes commercial use entirely (per its pricing page, June 2026).
 Always read the current terms before using free-tier outputs in paid work.

-These are the seven we see recommended most often in 2026 and the ones with genuinely usable free tiers.
+These are the eight we see recommended most often in 2026 and the ones with genuinely usable free tiers or trials.
 Paid-first tools that require a credit card or desktop install before a meaningful test were excluded.
 Open-source tools like ComfyUI / Stable Diffusion require self-hosting and are out of scope here.

 Will the free tier of OutfitGen be enough for an e-commerce store?